satya-arjunan/visocyteold/Utilities/Doxygen/pages/PropertyHints.md

 PropertyLink hints is typically used to link a non-UI property to a property on some other proxy known to exist when this proxy is created.
-Consider this, we have a (settings, RenderViewSettings) proxy that created when a new session is initialized in vtkSMParaViewPipelineController::InitializeSession().
+Consider this, we have a (settings, RenderViewSettings) proxy that created when a new session is initialized in vtkSMVisocytePipelineController::InitializeSession().
 Now, when a new (views, RenderView) proxy is created, we'd like a few properties from the RenderView proxy to be linked to session wide instance of RenderViewSettings proxy.
 That way, when the properties on RenderViewSettings proxy are changed, those on all